-Last time, we talked about the comics I've seen thanks to promoted Instagram ads: Cursed Princess Club and True Beauty.
-This time, we begin with another I've been seeing regularly through the same paid advertising, Lore Olympus, but I'm also branching out: I'm enjoying CPC and TB so much I've followed the webtoons Instagram account,
+Last time, we reviewed the comics I've seen thanks to promoted Instagram ads: Cursed Princess Club and True Beauty.
+This time, we begin with another I've been seeing regularly through the same paid advertising, Lore Olympus, but I'm also branching out: I'm enjoying CPC and TB so much I've followed the webtoons Instagram account, and

 Lore Olympus by Rachel Smythe

 Lore Olympus is a romance comic focusing upon the relationship between Hades and Persephone.
 It centres the weave on a love story we already know, a star-crossed romance fraught with familial duty and long-distance monogamy, which is a smart move.
 We always know how a fiction designated “romance” will end.
 That’s why we like them.
 Hades and Persephone—already a regularly-enough debated pairing: is he a wicked man taking her away from her family?
 Is Persephone’s mother, Demeter, who demands her daughter spend half the year with her, even after she finds love, unhealthily controlling?
 Is Persephone a doormat or a diplomat?—provides us with plenty of smaller questions too rare to see answered.

 Melding drama-soap everybody-is-ungodly-(ha)-rich sensibilities with the long-established interweaving storylines of Ancient Greek mythology is another brilliant choice.
 It’s a perfect match.
 The glamour!
 The misery!
 The ennui!
 The disaffected sensuality of a rainy night outside of a museum that’s hosting a glitterati event!
 Hera as a society wife?
 Zeus as a hot, influential dumbass?
 Ancient and modern characterisation are crashed together with such accuracy it makes you feel foolish for not considering these archetypes in this new light before.
 Even without its fabulous artwork, Lore Olympus would be onto a winning formula.